hans-jorg/stm32f746g/X30-Ethernet/README.md

 * Media Independent Interface (MII) specification.
 * Reduced Media Independent Interface (RMII) specification.

 The main component of the Ethernet controller is the Media Access Control (MAC) interface.
 It gets data from the network and transfers it to the processor memory.
 To do this, the Ethernet controller has a builtin DMA controller.
-It does not use the STM32F7xxx DMA controller.
+It does not use the STM32F7xxx general purpose DMA controller.

 To bridge the pins of the Ethernet interface and the pins of MAC unit, an external physical interface controller (PHY) is needed.